DV Penalties In Ohio: A Helpful Guide

-If you have been charged with a crime of domestic violence, contact the law offices of Dearie, Fischer & Mathews.
+If you have been charged with a crime of domestic violence, contact the law offices of Dearie, Fischer & Martinson.
 Our attorneys have decades of experience in local courts litigating domestic violence cases and protecting the rights of the accused throughout Ohio.
 We will be happy to assist you in evaluating the charges brought against you, the potential penalties that they bring, and in building a case to protect your rights under state and federal law.

 office Lebanon, Warren County, Butler County, Hamilton County, Cincinnati Area

 our office Beavercreek, Montgomery County, Greene County, Dayton Area